Emotional Intelligence Certification: Do Life Coaches Need It?

 Pass the Coach Knowledge Assessment (CKA)

-The CKA is an online exam that tests your understanding of coaching principles and ethics.
+The CKA online exam tests your understanding of coaching principles and ethics.

 You need to pass this assessment to get your ICF credential.